-The following graph projects the impact of the planned issuance of \$6.9 billion of longterm general obligation and severance tax debt on the key debt ratios of the State over the next 10 years.
+The following graph projects the impact of the planned issuance of \$9.1 billion of long-term general obligation and severance tax debt on the key debt ratios of the State over the next 10 years.
 As discussed above, the debt ratios are projected to increase over time, based in large part on the volume of severance tax bond issuance.
-Nonetheless, it should be noted that even projected debt ratios at the end of the projection period are not out of line with historical experience, as State debt ratios peaked in 2009, when debt per capita reached a high of \$1,798 and debt as a percentage of personal income was 5.4%, before declining steadily over the past decade.
-The projection of Net Tax Supported Debt Per Capita is based upon flat population growth.
-Two projections are provided for Net Tax Supported Debt as a percent of Personal Income, the first reflecting a 3.0% growth rate reflective of historical State growth, and the second using a lower, 1.0% growth rate.
+The projection of Net Tax Supported Debt Per Capita is based upon the 0.2% population growth over the past ten years.
+Two projections are provided for Net Tax Supported Debt as a percent of Personal Income, the first reflecting a 4.7% growth rate reflective of the rate of income growth in the State over the past decade, and a second using a lower, 3.0% growth rate.